 Friendship is a close bond between two individuals that have several things in common and share good times together, so it isn't uncommon for a friendship to develop into something more.
 It can be really confusing to realize you have feelings for a friend and even more confusing to know what to do with these feelings.
 The first thing to understand is that these feelings are completely normal.

 How to Tell if Your Feelings Have Changed to Romantic Ones?

-Do you spend a lot of time thinking about them?
+Do you spend a lot of time thinking about your friend?
 Are they the first person you want to call when something good or bad happens?
 Do you find that you feel nervous around them now when before you didn't?
 Do you find yourself looking for reasons to be around them more often?
 Do you notice yourself touching them when you are together?
 While many of these feelings are normal for friends to have, these could all be signs that you have developed feelings for your friend.